shutterstock_590776631.jpg

 Steve: A peerless illustration of what AOR is all about.
 Any weak links on side two (and weak is probably too strong a word) are utterly overshadowed by the majesty of the big hits on side one and a title track to die for.

-Top Rated Tracks: Don’t Stop Believin’, Who’s Crying Now?, Stone in Love
+Top Rated Tracks: Don’t Stop Believin’, Stone in Love, Escape

 Enter Sadmen Rating: 8.33000